tommyfq/api-note-app/README.md

 there's a high-level overview of how the program flow works from file to file in the `api-note-app` repository:

 - The `server.js` file is the entry point of the application.
 It imports the necessary dependencies, connects to the MongoDB database using Mongoose, and sets up a basic HTTP server using Express.
-- The `server.js` file then sets up a few middleware functions using `app.use()` to handle CORS, JSON parsing, and URL-encoded data.
+- The `server.js` file then sets up a few middleware functions using `app.use()` to handle CORS, BASH parsing, and URL-encoded data.
 - The `server.js` file defines a basic route using `app.get()` to serve a welcome message at the root URL.
 - The `server.js` file requires the note.routes.js file and passes the app object to it, allowing the routes defined in `note.routes.js` to be registered with the Express application.
 - The `note.routes.js` file requires the note.controller.js file and sets up several HTTP routes using router.post(), `router.get()`, `router.put()`, and `router.delete()`.
 Each route maps to a specific function in the note.controller.js file.